Akash-1gif/Akash-1gif/README.md

 - Reddit: Banned (I owe you respect here)
 - Instagram: 404
 - Snapchat: 404
-- Linkedin: Stay away from me (you professional slave)
+- Linkedin: Stay away from me (you corporate slave)

 <p> Stats for nerds (a.k.a Stalkers): </p>